-The purpose of this guidance is to support APPEL accredited training establishments and trainers in the delivery of experiential learning placements.
-Training establishments and trainers must be accredited by APPEL to deliver experiential learning placements as part of the APPEL programme.
-A condition of this accreditation is that placements are delivered in line with this Guidance on Delivering APPEL Experiential Learning Placements.
-Non-compliance with this guidance could result in the immediate withdrawal of APPEL accreditation.
+The purpose of this guidance is to support APPEL accredited Training Establishments and Trainers in the delivery of experiential learning placements.
+Training Establishments and Trainers must be accredited by APPEL to deliver experiential learning placements as part of the APPEL programme.
+A condition of this accreditation is that placements are delivered in line with APPEL accreditation agreements and the Guidance on Delivering APPEL Experiential Learning Placements.
+It is a condition of engagement with APPEL, that the Training Establishment and Trainer agree that APPEL guidelines and agreements supersede any contracts between students and their Training Establishments.
+A breach of this condition could result in the withdrawal of APPEL accreditation.